You’ve been diagnosed with an autoimmune disease, now what?

 Guilt by association

 Your immune system ramps up.
-Your immune “Special Forces” make antibodies to whatever protein is associated with the offending chemical, food, or “bug”.
+Your immune “Special Forces” make antibodies to whatever is associated with the offending chemical, food, or “bug”.
 Chemicals, even sugar, attached to a protein will trigger antibodies against the nearby protein—which in many cases is *you*.

 Guilt by similarity

 What do you eat more than three times a week?
 Overconsumed foods are likely triggers.
 That slice of bread—even made from heritage grains?
 Think twice!
+The cheese (even from raw milk) you ate on just a few occasions has become a daily thing…

 The gliadin and/or gluten in wheat, oats, rye, and barley looks like a foreign invader.
 It also is similar to certain proteins found in your thyroid gland.
 Your very own immune system will begin to attack your thyroid gland.
 Usually this is diagnosed as Hashimoto’s disease.